 Let’s go ahead and load the Fashion MNIST dataset and reshape it if necessary:

 # grab the Fashion MNIST dataset (if this is your first time running # this the dataset will be automatically downloaded) print("[INFO] loading Fashion MNIST...") ((trainX, trainY), (testX, testY)) = fashion_mnist.load_data() # if we are using "channels first" ordering, then reshape the design # matrix such that the matrix is: # num_samples x depth x rows x columns if K.image_data_format() == "channels_first": trainX = trainX.reshape((trainX.shape, 1, 28, 28)) testX = testX.reshape((testX.shape, 1, 28, 28)) # otherwise, we are using "channels last" ordering, so the design # matrix shape should be: num_samples x rows x columns x depth else: trainX = trainX.reshape((trainX.shape, 28, 28, 1)) testX = testX.reshape((testX.shape, 28, 28, 1))

 The Fashion MNIST dataset we’re using is loaded from disk on Line 26.
 If this is the first time you’ve used the Fashion MNIST dataset then Keras will automatically download and cache Fashion MNIST for you.

 Additionally, Fashion MNIST is already organized into training/testing splits, so today we aren’t using scikit-learn’s

 From there we go ahead and re-order our data based on

 "channels_last" image data formats (Lines 31-39).
 The ordering largely depends upon your backend.
-I’m using TensorFlow as the backend to Keras, which I presume you are using as well (2020-06-11 Update: previously when Keras and TensorFlow were separate, I used TensorFlow as my Keras backend).
+I’m using TensorFlow/Keras, which I presume you are using as well (2020-06-11 Update: previously when Keras and TensorFlow were separate, I used TensorFlow as my Keras backend).

 Let’s go ahead and preprocess + prepare our data: